AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark: Introduction

 We also introduce a novel evaluation metric specifically designed for detailed captioning task.
 Traditional metrics like METEOR~\cite{banerjee2005meteor}, CIDEr~\cite{vedantam2015cider}, and BLEU~\cite{papineni2002bleu}, designed for machine translation or short captions, fail to evaluate detailed captions which contain rich semantic information.
 On the other side, an LLM-based evaluation metric is commonly used in visual question answering benchmarks~\cite{maaz2023video, wu2024longvideobench}, especially for those generated by VLMs~\cite{song2024moviechat+,song2023moviechat}.
 However, we observe that the LLM-based evaluation metric still struggles to differentiate the quality of detailed captions and tends to give lower scores.
 To address these challenges, we propose \metric, a novel captioning evaluation metric that leverages the reliability of large language models (LLMs) by evaluating short visual question-answer pairs.
 We first decompose the ground-truth caption into a set of concise question-answer pairs using the LLM, then generate corresponding responses from the predicted caption.
 Finally, the LLM is used to assess the accuracy of each response to provide an overall score.
 In particular, our paper makes the following contributions: \begin{itemize}[leftmargin=7.5mm] \item In Section~\ref{sec:model}, we illustrate how we can reduce the number of tokens used for image or video input before injecting into LLM with marginal performance drop.
-Using these insights, we propose~\model, which is shown to be the state-of-the-art video captioning model. \item In Section~\ref{sec:benchmark}, we present~\benchmark, the first benchmark for detailed video captioning, featuring over one thousand videos with significantly longer and more detailed captions.
-We comprehensively evaluate proprietary and open-source models using our proposed~\metric~metric. \end{itemize}
+Using these insights, we propose~\model, \review{a video understanding base model with improved captioning performance, which also demonstrates advanced performance on existing benchmarks.} \item In Section~\ref{sec:benchmark}, we present~\benchmark, the first benchmark for detailed video captioning, featuring over one thousand videos with significantly longer and more detailed captions.
+We comprehensively evaluate proprietary and open-source models using our proposed~\metric~metric. \review{We also conduct extensive ablation studies based on~\model.} \end{itemize}